zschoche/mlog/README.md

 ## What makes this library comfortable?

-First of all it is really easy to create your first log entry.
-The only thing you have to do is include the __mlog/mlog.hpp__ and the use one the the logging macro functions.
+Basically you just have to include the __mlog/mlog.hpp__ and use one of the logging macro functions.
 ```c++
 #include <mlog/mlog.hpp>